 - To perform the plank on the ball in standing, stand in front of the ball and place your hands on the ball about shoulder width apart.

 - Legs should be straight and feet shoulder width apart.

 - You should form a straight line from your head to your feet.

-Keep your abdominals engaged and back and neck
+- Keep your abdominals engaged and back and neck in neutral position.

 - Pull your shoulder blades down and back.

 - Position is held by pectoral muscles, triceps, rotator cuff, core muscles, etc.

 - Start slowly and be sure to maintain correct form at all times.
 If you feel your back sag, stop.

 - If you experience any shoulder pain, stop.